Mimetic interpolation: Applications

 Many physical fields can be represented as $k$-forms.
 When discretizing fields in numerical modeling, each type of $k$-form often acquires its own staggering in accordance with numerical stability requirements, e.g. the need to prevent the checkerboard instability.
 This led to the development of the exterior finite element and discrete exterior calculus methods, both of which rely on a field discretization that are compatible with the field type.

-The table below lists some examples of physical fields, their type, their corresponding form and interpolation interpolation method, as well as software that can be leveraged to interpolate, remap or regrid the field:
+The table below lists some examples of physical fields, their type, their corresponding form and interpolation method, as well as software that can be leveraged to interpolate, remap or regrid the field: